sshahidul29/Development-of-Data-Integration-and-Analytics-Framework-for-Sales-and-Procurement-department/README.md

 It comprises two distinct **Business Processes**, each with its own end-to-end analysis, design, and development.
 ### Business Processes are 1.
 Sales Analysis and 2.
 Purchase Analysis

-## Enterprise Data Warehouse was built in MySQL Server using SSMS
+## Enterprise Data Warehouse was built in MSSQL Server using SSMS
   ![Sales Analysis](https://github.com/sshahidul29/Sales-and-Procurement-Data-Integration-and-Analytics-Framework/blob/main/Figures/Galaxyschema.PNG)
 Figure 1: Sales and Purchase Galaxyschema Schema